pasmi369/bikesharing/README.md

 1. What Are the Top Bike Stations in the City for Starting a Journey?
 2. When are users using the bikes?
-3. what is the length of time that bikes are checked out for each gender?
+3. What is the length of time that bikes are checked out for each gender?
-4. what are the number of bike trips by weekday for each hour of the day as a heatmap?
+4. What are the number of bike trips by weekday for each hour of the day as a heatmap?
-5. what are the number of bike trips by gender for each hour of each day of the week as a heatmap?
+5. What are the number of bike trips by gender for each hour of each day of the week as a heatmap?
-6. what are the number of bike trips for each type of user and gender for each day of the week?
+6. What are the number of bike trips for each type of user and gender for each day of the week?
 7. What Are the Top Bike Stations for Ending a Journey?